Two debut writers join forces to talk to the Festival about race and sexuality from different cultural perspectives.

 The broadcast of this event will be accompanied by subtitles/closed captions.
 You will have the choice to turn on subtitles/captions when viewing.

-Captioning supported by Halifax Foundation of Northern Ireland
+Captioning supported by Halifax Foundation for Northern Ireland

 Books, including a limited number of signed copies, will be available from No Alibis Bookshop.